snake-biteme/snake-gamescreen/README.md

 # 💻 Gamescreen for BiteMe

 ##BiteMe
-BiteMe is a multiplayer snake game
+BiteMe is a multiplayer snake game.
+It is a share screen type of game.

 ## Start
 `bash